automl/arlbench/README.md

 python run_arlbench.py -m autorl.seed=0,1,2,3,4 nas_config.hidden_size=8,16,32 hp_config.learning_rate=0.001,0.01
 ```

-We recommend you create your own custom config files if using the CLI (for more information on this, checkout [Hydra's guide to config files](https://hydra.cc/docs/tutorials/basic/your_first_app/config_file/)).
-Our [examples](https://github.com/automl/arlbench/tree/main/examples) can show you how these can look.

 ### Use the AutoRL environment

 If you want to have specific control over the ARLBench loop, want to do dynamic configuration or learn based on the agent state, you should use the environment-like interface of ARLBench in your script.